 211 North St., Healdsburg, CA, 707-433-8182, camelliainn.com

-Healdsburg’s largest hotel—163 rooms in all—sits under the Best Western flag, though it is more upscale than just about every other Best Western in the country.
+The largest of Healdsburg’s hotels—163 rooms in all—sits under the Best Western flag, though it is more upscale than just about every other Best Western in the country.
 Located right off the Highway 101 near a gas station and diner, the property is designed with an Italian flair, and the rooms reflect this vibe.
 The hotel has a private pool, and is walking distance to downtown–though the street (Grove) is somewhat busy and doesn’t have sidewalks in some parts.
 An on-site restaurant is open 24 hours.

 198 Dry Creek Rd., Healdsburg, CA, 707-433-1129, drycreekinn.com